mangr3n/ai_coding_os/boot.md

 ## AI Coding Tools Integration
 - **Project Planning**
-  - Use create-plan.md for initial project structure
-  - Follow guidelines.md for consistent formatting
+  - Follow the workflow defined in ai_coding_tools/docs/workflow.md:
-  - Reference full-create-plan-prompt.md for comprehensive setup
-- **Development Cycle**
-  - Start each new feature with next-story.md prompt
-  - Use fix-resume.md when resuming interrupted work
+    1. Start with idea.md for project description
+    2. Generate project plan using create-plan.md and guidelines.md
+    3. Use next-story.md for iterative development
-  - Apply fix-codebase.md for systematic improvements
+    4. Apply fix-resume.md for refinements
-  - Document learnings with post-mortem.md
+    5. Document with post-mortem.md
+    6. Maintain with fix-codebase.md
+  - Tag versions after each story (v0.x.x)
+  - Start new Cascade instance for each story
 - **Usage Patterns**
-  - Start new Cascade instance for each story
-  - Tag versions after completing stories (v0.x.x)
-  - Run codebase fixes before major releases
-- **Tool Selection**
   - Use create-plan.md for greenfield projects
   - Apply fix-codebase.md for maintenance
   - Leverage post-mortem.md for continuous improvement